Differentiating frictionally locked asperities from kinematically coupled zones: Application

 The BIC takes 622(.9), 574(.8), 571(.6), 571(.8), 580(.9) for $n_{\rm p}=3,4,5,6,7$, respectively.
-Because the log-likelihood differences (the BIC difference times $-1/2$) is 25 between $n_{\rm p}=3$ and $n_{\rm p}= 5$ and the BIC values for $n_{\rm p}=1,2$ are even larger than that for $n_{\rm p}=3$, we can conclude that $n_{\rm p}>3$ is extremely likely.
+Because the log-likelihood difference (the BIC difference times $-1/2$) is 25 between $n_{\rm p}=3$ and $n_{\rm p}= 5$ and the BIC values for $n_{\rm p}=1,2$ are even larger than that for $n_{\rm p}=3$, we can conclude that $n_{\rm p}>3$ is extremely likely.
 Given the same logic, $n_{\rm p}<7$ is likely with ``five-sigma'' significance.
-Then, only the cases of $n_{\rm p}=4, 5, 6$ matter in uncertainty evaluations.
-The BIC was almost the same between $n_{\rm p}=5,6$, and thus the best model discussion should account for the $n_{\rm p}=6$ case, but the local maxima were almost the same between $n_{\rm p}=5,6$, as seen later in Fig.~\ref{fig:meanlockingcouplingstressing}.
+Hence, only the cases of $n_{\rm p}=4$, $5$, and $6$ matter in uncertainty evaluations.
+The BIC was almost the same between $n_{\rm p}=5$ and $6$, and thus the best model discussion should account for the $n_{\rm p}=6$ case, but the local maxima were almost the same between $n_{\rm p}=5,6$, as seen later in Fig.~\ref{fig:meanlockingcouplingstressing}.

-Figure~\ref{fig:likelihoods_lockinginversion}a also shows Akaike's Information Criterion~\citep[AIC;][]{akaike1980use}, which is a commonly used indicator along with the BIC.
-The slope of $\ln L(\Psi;n_{\rm p})$ for $n_{\rm p}>5$ is very close to the $n_{\rm p}$-dependence of the AIC penalty term, hardly constraining the optimal in the sense of AIC.
-The use of AIC was not practical for our locking inversion scheme.
-We use the BIC in accordance with our formulation, which relies on $L(n_{\rm p})$.
+For comparison, we have also evaluated Akaike's Information Criterion~\citep[AIC;][]{akaike1980use}, which is a commonly used indicator along with the BIC.
+The slope of $\ln L(\Psi;n_{\rm p})$ for $n_{\rm p}>5$ is very close to the $n_{\rm p}$-dependence of the AIC penalty term, hardly constraining the optimal in the sense of AIC (Fig.~\ref{fig:likelihoods_lockinginversion}a).
+It is in contrast with the parabolic behavior of the BIC derived from $L(n_{\rm p})$.

-The above results show that the likelihood of $n_{\rm p}$ has been a well-behaved unimodal (single-peaked) distribution (Fig.~\ref{fig:likelihoods_lockinginversion}a), but the conditional likelihood $L(\Psi;n_{\rm p})$ of the locking-parameter field $\Psi$ given $n_{\rm p}$ is highly multimodal (multi-peaked) (Fig.~\ref{fig:likelihoods_lockinginversion}b).
+The above results show that the likelihood of $n_{\rm p}$ has been a well-behaved unimodal (single-peaked) distribution (Fig.~\ref{fig:likelihoods_lockinginversion}a).
+Meanwhile, the conditional likelihood $L(\Psi;n_{\rm p})$ of the locking-parameter field $\Psi$ given $n_{\rm p}$ is highly multimodal (multi-peaked) (Fig.~\ref{fig:likelihoods_lockinginversion}b).
 Figure~\ref{fig:likelihoods_lockinginversion}b compares the maximum of $\ln L(\Psi;n_{\rm p})$ with the sample mean of $\ln L(\Psi;n_{\rm p})$ at local maxima for each $n_{\rm p}$.
 The sample mean is evaluated with the sample standard deviation.
-Our results indicate that the maximum log likelihood is within the one standard deviation range of the log likelihood averaged over local maxima.
+Figure~\ref{fig:likelihoods_lockinginversion}b indicates that the maximum log likelihood is within one standard deviation from the log likelihood averaged over local maxima.